 The final outcome

-Every author who participates receives a free copy of their class’s book.
-Authors receive a free copy of the book as our way of saying “Congratulations, you are an author!”
+At the conclusion of the year, all stories are printed in a hard copy book, available on Amazon.
+Each class will receive their own book with the stories from the year.
+Every author who participates receives a copy of their class’s book.
+This is our way of saying “Congratulations, you are an author!”
 Additional copies will be provided to your school library.
 Families may purchase copies on Amazon for a nominal fee.

 The Purpose of Street Snippets